 Programs

-The previous story of Haiti has been one of aid, but now the Clinton Bush Haiti Fund is helping to change this story to one of rebuilding and thriving.
-We are making and encouraging smart investments that will put people back to work and create the environment for vibrant, sustainable economic growth.
-We focus on promoting job growth and economic opportunity primarily by
+The previous story of Haiti has been one of aid, but the Clinton Bush Haiti Fund sought to change this story to one of rebuilding and thriving.
+The Fund’s smart investments helped put people back to work and created an environment for vibrant, sustainable economic growth.
+We focused on promoting job growth and economic opportunity primarily by

 1. Supporting micro finance institutions;